Leading the way

 A few figures that underline the exciting momentum of Creighton's health sciences enterprise.

-3 in 5 undergraduate students are health sciences majors.
+3 in 5 freshman undergraduate students are interested in pursuing a health sciences career.

 jobs